brki/rust-tdoku/README.md

 ⚠️ Notice ⚠️ This is an AI-assist ported project.

-Why? tdoku doesn't run on arm64 architecture, rust-tdoku does.
+Why? tdoku doesn't run on arm64 architecture, rust-tdoku runs on both amd64 and arm64.

 Code quality and correctness efforts were made, including checking that Sudoku solving and generating work equivalently to the original tdoku project.